Why do alkyl halides undergo hydrolysis?

 Alkyl halides undergo hydrolysis more easily than aryl halides because aryl halides have a partial double bond of c-x character which is difficult to split.
 This double bond is not present in alkyl halides and so, they are easily hydrolysed.

-Keeping this in view, how is alcohol formed from an alkyl halide?
+In this regard, how is alcohol formed from an alkyl halide?

 - Alkyl halides can be converted to alcohols using water or hydroxide as the nucleophile.